 © 2020 Robert Fairhead

-- Each story’s first sentence had to contain only THREE words.
+- Have a first sentence containing only THREE words

-The email with the competition brief from the Writers’ Centre arrived on Friday 4th.
-I had 55 hours to write my 500-word short story before the midnight Sunday deadline.
-But as I later tweeted, I “wrote” the story while walking my dog that afternoon.
+The email with the competition brief from the Writers’ Centre arrived on the afternoon of Friday 4th.
+And I had 55 hours to write my short story before the midnight deadline on Sunday 6th.

-Yes, I had to get the words out of my head and into my computer.
-And there were the usual edits and tweaks.
-However, it was one of (if not the!) most fully-formed stories I’ve ever written in such a furiously short timeframe.
-And I submitted it 12 hours before the deadline on Sunday.
+Yes, there were the usual edits and tweaks.
+However, The Gift was one of (if not the!) most fully-formed story I’ve ever written in such a short time frame.
+And I submitted it 12 hours before the deadline.